 Hypoadrenocorticism (Addison’s disease) in Standard Poodles has documented genetic prevalence per Famula 2003 in JAVMA (~9% lifetime risk).
 Diet does not treat Addison’s — mineralocorticoid replacement (DOCP or fludrocortisone) and glucocorticoid replacement (prednisone) per the ACVIM 2018 consensus are the medical standard.
 Diet’s contribution is supportive: consistent caloric intake, moderate sodium, adequate fiber, and avoidance of stress-induced food refusal during Addisonian crisis.

 Periodontal disease is the most common diagnosis in dogs over 3 years of age per the AVDC 2019 prevalence statement.
-Brachycephalic and toy breeds (Shih Tzus, Yorkies, Pomeranians, Pugs) have elevated prevalence per O’Neill 2021 in PLoS One.
+Brachycephalic and toy breeds (Shih Tzus, Yorkies, Chihuahuas, Pomeranians, Pugs) have 2-4x elevated prevalence per Niemiec 2008 and O’Neill 2021 due to crowded dentition, retained deciduous teeth (Hobson 2005), and reduced alveolar bone density.
 Diet’s contribution is mechanical (kibble texture and shape) plus chemical (sodium hexametaphosphate calcium-binding to retard tartar formation per the VOHC Seal of Acceptance protocol).
-Diet is supportive only — mechanical brushing daily and professional scaling under anesthesia annually are the AVDC primary recommendation.
+Diet is supportive only — mechanical brushing daily per AVDS Home Care Guidelines (~80% plaque reduction per Harvey 2015) and professional scaling under anesthesia annually per AVDC standards are the primary recommendation.
+For Yorkies specifically, pre-anesthetic bile acid testing is operational reflex per Tobias 2003 portosystemic shunt risk.

 Working dog and high-performance breeds (Australian Shepherds, Border Collies, Belgian Malinois, working-line Labradors) have measured caloric requirements 1.5–2.5× adult maintenance energy requirement per Hill 2009 in Journal of Animal Science, depending on duration and intensity of work.
 Per Reynolds 1999, performance feeding emphasizes calorie density (target >420 kcal/cup), elevated fat (target 18–25% DM), and adequate protein (target 25–30% DM) for muscle protein synthesis and recovery.